kibradev/basic-ai-translator/README.md

-# Kibraland Ai Translator
+# Basic Ai Translator

-Kibraland Ai Translator is a web-based translation application that leverages OpenAI's API to perform text translations.
+Ai Translator is a web-based translation application that leverages OpenAI's API to perform text translations.
 The project includes a React.js frontend and a Flask backend.

----

-## Features
-- Users can input text and translate it into their chosen language.
-- High-quality translation results using OpenAI API.
-- Supported languages: Turkish, English, German, Russian, Chinese.

----

 ## Setup Instructions